rticommunity/telegraf/README.md

 #### Generate a config file with DDS input & file output plugins:
 ```
-./telegraf --input-filter dds_consumer --output-filter influxdb config > dds_input.conf
+./telegraf --input-filter dds_consumer --output-filter file config > dds_to_file.conf
 ```

-When you run with a DDS input plugin, please make sure that an XML file for XML Application Creation is located at the configured path (```config_path```) in your Telegraf TOML configuration.
+When you run with the DDS input plugin, please make sure an XML file for DDS configurations is located at the ```config_path``` in your Telegraf TOML configuration.

-An example XML file (```ShapeExample.xml```) for shapes demo is given at the ```dds_consumer``` input plugin directory.
-You can copy the file to your current location.
-Then, run your telegraf executable with dds_input.conf.
+Example XML files (e.g. ```ShapeExample.xml```) and Telegraf config files are given at under ```example_configs``` directory.

 ```
-./telegraf --config dds_input.conf
+./telegraf --config ./example_configs/dds_to_file.conf
 ```

-Telegraf process will create a data reader with "Square" topic as defined in ShapeExample.xml.
+Telegraf with the example config will create a DDS DataReader with a "Square" topic.
+They are all defined in ```ShapeExample.xml```.
-You can simply test with the [RTI Shapes Demo](https://www.rti.com/free-trial/shapes-demo) by publishing data with "Square" topic.
+You can simply test with the [RTI Shapes Demo](https://www.rti.com/free-trial/shapes-demo) with publishing data with "Square" topic.

 ## Documentation